istio/istio.io/content/blog/2018/data-plane-setup/index.md

     - pods
 {{< /text >}}

-This is where you can see the webhook `namespaceSelector` label that is matched for sidecar injection `(istio-injection: enabled`) and also the operations/resources for which this is done (in this case when pods are created).
-When an `apiserver` receives a request that matches one of the rules, the `apiserver` sends an Admission Review request to webhook service as specified in the `clientConfig (name: istio-sidecar-injector)`.
-We should be able to see that this service is running in `istio-system` namespace.
+This is where you can see the webhook `namespaceSelector` label that is matched for sidecar injection with the label `istio-injection: enabled`.
+In this case, you also see the operations and resources for which this is done when the pods are created.
+When an `apiserver` receives a request that matches one of the rules, the `apiserver` sends an admission review request to the webhook service as specified in the `clientConfig:`configuration with the `name: istio-sidecar-injector` key-value pair.
+We should be able to see that this service is running in the `istio-system` namespace.

 {{< text bash>}}
 $ kubectl get svc --namespace=istio-system | grep sidecar-injector
 istio-sidecar-injector   ClusterIP   10.102.70.184   <none>        443/TCP             24d
 {{< /text >}}

-This would ultimately do pretty much the same as we saw in manual injection, just that it is done automatically during pod creation, so you won’t see the change in deployment.
-You would need to use `kubectl describe` to see the sidecar proxy and init proxy.
-In case you want to change the default behavior, like the namespaces where istio applies the injection, you can edit the MutatingWebhookConfiguration and restart the sidecar injector pod.
+This configuration ultimately does pretty much the same as we saw in manual injection.
+Just that it is done automatically during pod creation, so you won’t see the change in the deployment.
+You need to use `kubectl describe` to see the sidecar proxy and the init proxy.
+In case you want to change the default behavior, like the namespaces where Istio applies the injection, you can edit the `MutatingWebhookConfiguration` and restart the sidecar injector pod.

-Apart from the webhooks `namespaceSelector`, automatic sidecar injection also depends on the default `policy` and the per-pod override annotation.
+The automatic sidecar injection depends on the `namespaceSelector` webhook but also on the default injection policy and the per-pod override annotation.

 If you look at the `istio-sidecar-injector` ConfigMap again, it has the default injection policy defined.
 In our case, it is enabled by default.